LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

   </figcaption>
 </figure>

-Of course, it was usually encapsulated in utility functions, which provided the same signal-to-noise ratio as the modern method.
+Of course, it was usually encapsulated in utility functions, which provided a similar signal-to-noise ratio as the modern method.
-However, user-defined abstractions also come with a user effort tax, just with different economics.
+However, user-defined abstractions don't come for free, there is an effort (and learnability) tax there too.

-As an exercise for the reader, try to calculate the signal-to-noise ratio of a [Bootstrap accordion](https://getbootstrap.com/docs/5.3/components/accordion/#example).
-This is exactly why the industry gravitated towards component architectures: they increase signal-to-noise ratio by encapsulating boilerplate.
+Improving signal-to-noise ratio is also why the front-end web industry gravitated towards component architectures: they increase signal-to-noise ratio by encapsulating boilerplate.

-When you view user effort as a currency, the antithesis of **overpriced** interfaces that make users feel **ripped off** are interfaces where every bit of user effort required is meaningful and produces tangible value.
-The interface is on the user's side, gently helping them along with every step, instead of treating their time and energy as disposable.
-The user feels like they’re getting a **deal**: they get to spend _less_ than they had budgeted for!
-And we all know how motivating deals are.

-User effort deals don't have to be radical innovations;
-don't underestimate the power of small touches.
-A zip code input that auto-fills city and state, a web component that automatically adapts to its context without additional configuration, a pasted link that automatically defaults to the website title, a freeform date that is correctly parsed into structured data, a login UI that remembers whether you have an account and which service you've used to log in before, an authentication flow that takes you back to the page you were on before.
-**Sometimes many small things can collectively make a big difference — the polar opposite of death by a thousand paper cuts.**
+As an exercise for the reader, try to calculate the signal-to-noise ratio of a [Bootstrap accordion](https://getbootstrap.com/docs/5.3/components/accordion/#example) (or any other complex Bootstrap component).

 ## You cannot uncover friction by asking users { #asking-users }